Spay Incontinence in Female Dogs - What it Is, What You Can Do

-Spay incontinence in female dogs is fairly common in dogs especially middle-aged and older spayed female dogs.
-You may assume that spay incontinence is something that happens in old age and; there’s absolutely nothing that can be done about it.
+Spay incontinence in female dogs is fairly common especially middle-aged and older spayed female dogs.
+You may assume that spay incontinence is something that happens in old age or as a side-effect of surgery that there is absolutely nothing that can be done about it.

 "Urinary incontinence is fairly common in middle-aged and older spayed female dogs."

-But it is often an easy problem to solve - if you know the basics and how to properly manage it.
+However, female dog incontinence after surgery can often be a solvable problem - if you know the basics and how to properly manage spay incontinence.
 Have you noticed your female dog suddenly dribbling urine while walking up a flight of stairs or in her sleep?
-Have you noticed her suddenly leaking after undergoing a spay surgery?
-It might be that your fur-princess is experiencing spay incontinence.
+Have you noticed her suddenly leaking after undergoing spay surgery?
+Or maybe you see your dog peeing a lot after spay surgery all over your house?
+It might be that your female dog is experiencing spay incontinence.

 What Causes Spay Incontinence in Female Dogs?

 Spay incontinence can be caused by many different things.
-It can be because of, but not limited to:
+Dog incontinence after surgery can be because of, but not limited to:

 - Development of bladder infections, stones, polyps or tumors